TonySuccar/livedrop-tonysuccar/README.md

 5-Celebrity problem is handled through sharding, and Redis caching for scalable follower retrieval.
 6-Caching is event-driven with short TTLs: stock, follower pages, product etc..
 7-We value consistency over availability, a trade-off that prevents inventory from ever going below zero.
+8-All inter microservices communications are made using RPC.